jay0x5/Aveon/Package/README.md

 2. **UUID**: UUID is again the hardware ID of the specific user.

-3.**CutUUIDFrom**: The parameter to be given by the developer for deciding from which index to begin UUID slicing.
+3. **CutUUIDFrom**: The parameter to be given by the developer for deciding from which index to begin UUID slicing.

-4.**CutUUIDTo**: The parameter to be given by the developer for deciding till which index the UUID should be sliced.
+4. **CutUUIDTo**: The parameter to be given by the developer for deciding till which index the UUID should be sliced.

 #### NOTE- Please make sure that 2nd 3rd and 4th parameter were same for a specific user during their registeration and login process.